luvagu/guess-the-word/README.md

-# React 2 Player Guess The Word
+# React 2 Player Guess The Word Game

 ## Try the demo at: